 Cornerstone University is proud to announce one of the entries in ArtPrize this year was created by world-renowned Danish artist, Peter Brandes, who was commissioned to make the four stunning, 27-foot stained glass windows in the newly opened Christ Chapel.

-Cornerstone University's Professional & Graduate Division Program was recently honored as one of the 50 Best Online Master's Degree Programs in 2015 by BestMastersDegrees.com.
+Cornerstone University's Professional & Graduate Studies division was recently honored as one of the 50 Best Online Master's Degree Programs in 2015 by BestMastersDegrees.com.

 With deep sadness, Cornerstone University announces the death of its fifth president and chancellor, Dr. W. Wilbert Welch, 97, this morning, July 16, 2015.